maximrub/GoogleDriveTasker/README.md

 GoogleDriveTasker is .NET Core console application which performs tasks (sets of actions) on the connected Google Drive.

-## Step 1: Turn on the Drive API

-# GoogleDriveTasker

-GoogleDriveTasker is .NET Core console application which performs tasks (sets of actions) on the connected Google Drive.

 ## Prerequisites

 ### Turn on the Drive API